 Long-Lived Asset Impairment - The Foundation evaluates the recoverability of the carrying value of long-lived assets whenever events or circumstances indicate the carrying amount may not be recoverable.
 If a long-lived asset is tested for recoverability and the undiscounted estimated future cash flows expected to result from the use and eventual disposition of the asset is less than the carrying amount of the asset, the asset cost is adjusted to fair value and an impairment loss is recognized as the amount by which the carrying amount of a long-lived asset exceeds fair value.
-No asset impairment was recognized during the years ended September 30, 2021 and 2020.
+No asset impairment was recognized during the years ended September 30, 2022 and 2021.

-Funds Held for Others - During the year ended September 30, 2021, the Foundation entered into an arrangement with a donor whereby the donor retains the unilateral power to direct the transferred assets to specified beneficiaries.
-As the Foundation, therefore, does not have variance power in those contributions these transactions are recorded as agency transactions.
+Funds Held for Others - During the year ended September 30, 2021, the Foundation entered into an arrangement with a donor whereby the donor retained the unilateral power to direct the transferred assets to specified beneficiaries.
+As the Foundation did not have variance power in those contributions, these transactions are recorded as agency transactions.
 Total funds received and paid out to beneficiaries totaled \$7,245,168 for the year ended September 30, 2021.
-Amounts received but not distributed at September 30, 2021 totaling \$1,977,886 are recorded as funds held for others on the statement of financial position.
-Fees received during the year ended September 30, 2021, for the Foundation managing this program for the donor totaled \$535,611 which is recorded in corporate partnership revenue on the statement of activities.
+Amounts received but not distributed at September 30, 2021 totaled \$1,977,886.
+During the year ended September 30, 2022, the arrangement with the donor was modified providing the Foundation with variance power to determine the beneficiaries.
+At September 30, 2022, funds received but not awarded to beneficiaries totaled \$720,625.